 If you would like to know more about the history of Great Bowden and its Heritage, please visit the Groups page.
 The Historical Society or Archaeological & Heritage Group can provide a wealth of information.

-Please view the current Newsletter-2013- Winter which includes articles and news items from local residents.
+Please view the current Newsletter-2014- Spring which includes articles and news items from local residents.

 Great Bowden Events Calendar

 News & Information

 * Great Bowden Village Festival 2012 - PAGE includes Gallery of events

 Great Bowden Village Newsletter – Stop Press

 The newsletter team are delighted that, once again, pupils from Great Bowden Academy are writing for us – although as you will see from the front page of the Spring edition the Academy is not yet quite in tune with our copy dates!
 As we didn’t want you to miss out we have printed their article below.